NCEAS/eml/docs/eml-validation-refs.md

 - If an `additionalMetadata` element references another using a child `describes` element, another element with that value in its `id` attribute MUST exist in the document

-## Validation algortihm
+## Validation algorithm

 One reasonable algorithm for assessing these constraints without loading the XML into a DOM structure could be implemented by checking `id` and `references` fields while parsing the document and storing their values in `identifierHash` and `referencesHash` data structures in order to do the final consistency check.
 For example, in pseudocode:

 - Parse the XML document using an XML Schema-compliant parser
     - If the root element is not `eml`, then the document is invalid